GalMalach08/easyRentGit/README.md

 - Use a filtered search to see only the apartments that are relevant to you

-- Chat with a chatbot and mark your preferences for the apartment The app will know how to identify new apartments that came up on the app and send an email if they matched your preferences
+- Chat with a chatbot and mark your preferences for the apartment.
+The app will identify when new apartments come up on the app, and send an email to you if they matched your preferences

 - Apartment owner? upload a new apartment to the app and increase your chances of renting your apartment